haile12michael12/system-design-challenges/system-design-challenges-50/day03/README.md

 # Day 3 - Feedback-Driven System Design Portal

 ## Challenge Description
-Feedback-Driven System Design Portal - Create a tool where users can submit design questions, and the system dynamically adjusts based on user feedback.
+Create a tool where users can submit design questions, and the system dynamically adjusts based on user feedback.
 Goal: Show evolving requirements and trade-offs.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge